Devansh-365/hisaab/README.md

 ## Contributing

-**Broker parsers are the highest-impact contribution** -- every new parser unlocks thousands of users.
+**Broker parsers are the highest-impact contribution.** Every new parser unlocks thousands of users.

 <table>
 <tr>